vladigleba/vladigleba.github.io/posts/prophecy/usa.md

 There will be reports of a dazzling angel claiming to be Jesus, but in reality, it will be Satan impersonating Him.
 The fallen angel could quote Scripture, perform miracles, and even claim to have changed the Sabbath to Sunday in order to urge the world to honor his counterfeit day.
 The Bible says the deception will be so effective that the whole world will be deceived by it {% rf 'Revelation 13:3' %}—except for God’s true followers, who will test everything by Scripture {% rf 'Isaiah 8:19-20; 2 Timothy 2:15' %}.
 They will know that God’s law cannot change {% rf 'Luke 16:17; 21:33' %}.
 Moreover, they will recognize it is not Jesus, because according to the Bible, He will not touch the earth at His second coming but will remain in the clouds to meet His people in the air {% rf '1 Thessalonians 4:16-17' %}.

-## Will there be a genuine revival too?
+## Will there be a genuine revival?

 > And I saw another angel fly in the midst of heaven, *having the everlasting gospel to preach unto them that dwell on the earth, and to every nation, and kindred, and tongue, and people*, saying with a loud voice, *Fear God, and give glory to him; for the hour of his judgment is come: and worship him that made* heaven, and earth, and the sea, and the fountains of waters.
 >